 When you’re ready to leave New Orleans, there are plenty of onwards destinations.
+A sunny Florida road trip is a good choice if you’re living the vanlife.
 Just be aware that the South is a pretty big region and that drive times can be longer than you think.
 Refer below for a list of Southern cities and their distances.

 - Baton Rouge (LA) – 1.5 hours